 Will I need to spend down my savings before I can qualify for Medicaid?

 As we age, many of us will require additional care.
 Medicare will only cover the first 100 days of nursing home care.
 After you or your loved one exceeds this period, you will be forced to either cover the costs of care yourself or seek Medi-Cal coverage.
 With many nursing homes in California charging upwards of $8,000 a month for care, entrance into a nursing home can bankrupt a family.
-Medi-Cal can cover up to 100 percent of the costs for
+Medi-Cal can cover up to 100 percent of the costs for long term nursing home care, proving lifesaving for many families.

 Qualifying for Medi-Cal